wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 signal will be AC coupled.
 If the relay is active it shorts out the capacitor and the input will become DC coupled.
 This relay probably needs some kind of drive circuit which is then connected to an I/O pin on the SoC or the FPGA.
-Since some the relays click when I toggle GPIO pins on the SoC I would also guess that the solid state relays are controlled from the SoC.
+Since some of the relays click when I toggle GPIO pins on the SoC I would also guess that the solid state relays are controlled from the SoC.